basp/xil2/README.md

 5           <- top
 ```

-In contrast to Thun this was meant to be embeddable in any .NET application.
-As such the interface has to be a little bit more static as well.
-Another key difference is that we support definitions in the Joy language itself so you can just start up the interactive and do the following:
+In contrast to Thun this is meant to be embeddable in any .NET application.
+The main use case is embedding one or more interpreters to execute realitively simple programs in parallel or sequence or delayed by time (so that we can delay tasks on a queue of things to execute).
+We can also define things at runtime.
+In the example below we are defining the `true` and `false` clauses of a `branch` as definition which we use to push their definitions onto the stack.
 ```
 xil> If == [3 2 +].